Rishab-Kumar09/AR-Tetris/README.md

 # AR Tetris

-A gesture-controlled augmented reality Tetris game.
+A gesture-controlled augmented reality Tetris game built with native Android/Kotlin.
 Play Tetris using hand movements captured through your device's camera!

 ## Features

-- Real-time hand tracking using camera input
+- Real-time hand tracking using MediaPipe
 - Gesture-based controls:
-  - Move your hand left/right of screen center to move pieces
+  - Move pieces left/right by positioning your index finger in different screen zones
+  - Make a fist to instantly drop the current piece
-  - Quick upward hand movement to rotate pieces
+  - Show two fingers (index and middle) to rotate pieces
-  - Quick downward hand movement for fast drop
-- Beautiful UI with camera preview and hand position visualization
+- Beautiful native UI with camera preview and hand position visualization
 - Score tracking and levels
 - Increasing difficulty as you progress
+- Optimized performance using native Android APIs

+## Technical Stack

+- Native Android development with Kotlin
+- MediaPipe for hand tracking and gesture recognition
+- CameraX API for efficient camera handling
-- Works on Android devices
+- Android SurfaceView for optimized rendering
+- ViewBinding for UI components

 ## Controls

 The game uses intuitive hand gestures for control:

 1. **Left/Right Movement**:
-   - Move your hand to the left half of the screen to move piece left
+   - Position your index finger in the left zone to move piece left
-   - Move your hand to the right half of the screen to move piece right
+   - Position your index finger in the right zone to move piece right
-   - Movement is instant and responsive
+   - Center zone keeps the piece in place

 2. **Rotation**:
-   - Quick upward hand movement rotates the piece clockwise
+   - Show two fingers (index and middle) to rotate the piece
-   - Has a small cooldown to prevent accidental rotations
+   - Responsive and accurate gesture detection

 3. **Fast Drop**:
+   - Make a fist (close all fingers) to instantly drop the piece
-   - Quick downward hand movement triggers fast drop
+   - Quick and precise response
-   - Use this to quickly place pieces at the bottom

-## Technical Details

-- Uses device camera for hand tracking
-- Implements brightness-based hand detection
-- Optimized for performance with frame skipping
-- Face detection avoidance using threshold zones
-- Smooth hand tracking with position history

 ## Requirements

 - Android device with camera
-- Android SDK version 21 or higher
+- Android SDK version 30 or higher
-- Flutter 2.19.0 or higher
 - Camera permissions enabled
+- Sufficient lighting for hand detection

 ## Installation